 The National Assembly is comprised of 137 members who are elected in 24 provincial constituencies for a four-year period.
 The Constitutional Court replaced the Supreme Court as the highest court in the land under the 2008 constitution.

 Ecuador is a member of several regional political and economic groupings including the Bolivarian Alliance for the Americas (ALBA), the Organization of American States (OAS), the Rio Group, the Union of South American States (UNASUR), and the Community of Andean Nations (CAN).
 Ecuador has also made a formal request to join Mercosur (it is currently an associate), and is an observer to the Pacific Alliance (Chile, Colombia, Mexico and Peru).

 Ecuador's relationship with Colombia has steadily improved following a violation of Ecuadorian territory by Colombian government forces in 2008.
 Colombian government forces launched a military attack against the Colombian guerilla group, the Revolutionary Armed Forces of Colombia (FARC) inside the Ecuadorian border and Ecuador subsequently broke off diplomatic relations with Colombia.
-Diplomatic relations were restored in June 2008 and in December 2011, Correa and Colombia's President Santos signed a maritime border treaty and a security cooperation agreement during the first bilateral visit by a Colombian president to Ecuador in four years.
+Diplomatic relations were restored in June 2008 and in December 2011, President Correa and Colombia's President Santos signed a maritime border treaty and a security cooperation agreement during the first bilateral visit by a Colombian president to Ecuador in four years.